mozilla/bedrock/docs/download-buttons.rst

-Generally we encourage other websites in the Mozilla ecosystem to link to the `/firefox/new/`_ page when prompting visitors to download Firefox, since it provides a consistent user experience and also benefits SEO.
+Generally we encourage other websites in the Mozilla ecosystem to link to the `/firefox/new/`_ page when prompting visitors to download Firefox, since it provides a consistent user experience and also benefits :abbr:`SEO (Search Engine Optimization)`.
 In some circumstances however sites may want to provide a download button that initiates a file download automatically when clicked.
 For cases like this, sites can link to the following URL:

 .. code-block::